keystonejs/keystone/docs/content/docs/guides/hooks.md

 });
 ```

-The `validateInput` hook is passed the `resolvedData` value after all defaults and `resolveInput` hooks have been completed.
+A `validate` hook is passed the `resolvedData` value after defaults and `resolveInput` hooks have been completed.
-This is the value which will be written into the database if no validation errors are found.

-We can check the values on this object and if there's a problem we call the function `addValidationError` with an error message.
+We can check the values on this object and use the function `addValidationError` to return error messages.
-There might be multiple problems with the input, so you can call `addValidationError` multiple times to capture of all the different problems.
+You use `addValidationError` multiple times to capture different problems.

 Keystone will abort the operation and convert these error messages into GraphQL errors which will be returned to the caller.

-The `validateInput` hook also receives the `operation`, `inputData`, `item` and `context` arguments if you want to perform more advanced checks.
+The `validate` hook also receives the `operation`, `inputData`, `item` and `context` arguments if you want to perform more advanced checks.

 {% hint kind="warn" %}
 Don't confuse data **validation** with **access control**.
 If you want to check whether a user is **allowed** to do something, you should set up [access control rules](../config/access-control).